QualiSystems/devguide_source/_posts/2016-06-13-tips-and-tricks.md

     will_get_automatically_logged_on_exception()
 {% endhighlight %}

-Using this cope am exception raised within the _ErrorHandlingContext_ will be logged, even if no code remembered to explicitly call the logger.
+Using this scope any exception raised within the _ErrorHandlingContext_ will be logged, even if no code remembered to explicitly call the logger.

 ### Nested scopes